SamMCast/AppStore/README.md

 I will restrict the data to only consider apps using US currency, that only supports one language.
 However, I will consider all versions of the app

-I will be looking at apps with highest total ratings and then I will look at price and possibly another feature to exame the correlation it has on average rating.
+I will be looking at apps with highest total ratings and then I will look at price and content rating to examine the correlation it has on average rating.

 The data was retrieved from [kaggle](https://www.kaggle.com/ramamet4/app-store-apple-data-set-10k-apps)